emberjs/ember-states/README.md

   * `ember-states.js` and `ember-states.min.js`

 If you are building under Linux, you will need a JavaScript runtime for minification, for which we recommend installing nodejs.
 Alternatively you may have luck with another of the runtimes supported by [execjs](https://github.com/sstephenson/execjs).

+# Using

+Simply concatenate or include ember-states.js or ember-states.min.js after ember and you will have `Ember.StateManager` and `Ember.State` available for your use.

 # How to Run Unit Tests